Andereoo/TkinterWeb/docs/TKINTERWEB.md

 * `**kw` Other optional arguments

 ### Widget settings variables:
-*The following are the major variables that can be changed to alter the behaviour of the TkinterWeb widget.
+*The following is a subset of the variables that can be changed to alter the behaviour of the TkinterWeb widget.
 Please refer to the [source code](../tkinterweb/bindings.py) for more details.*
 ```
 stylesheets_enabled = True
 images_enabled = True